Resisting high-energy impact events through gap engineering in superconducting qubit arrays: Experimental Details

 \subsection{Device Details}

 We fabricate an array of 12 transmon qubits in an all-aluminum device.
 We form a checkerboard placement of weakly and strongly gap engineered qubits to ensure that each class of qubit is uniformly distributed across the device, as illustrated in \fig[d]{intro}.
-The qubits are frequency-tunable with maximum frequencies in the range $f_{\text{max}} \approx 7-7.3$~GHz.
+The qubits are frequency-tunable with maximum frequencies in the range $f_{\text{max}} \approx 7-7.3$~GHz and feature shared Purcell filters\cite{reed_fast_2010, jeffrey_fast_2014}.
 We optimize the qubit geometry for coherence in this test device following Refs. ~\cite{place_new_2021, wang_measurement_2014}.
 Each qubit footprint is approximately 0.6~mm $\times$ 0.8~mm, with junction leads that are 2~$\mu$m long and 150~nm wide.
 We provide further information about the device fabrication and circuit parameters in the Supplementary Materials.

-We achieve different levels of gap engineering by choosing the thicknesses of the aluminum layers at the junction.
+We achieve different levels of gap engineering by choosing the thicknesses of the aluminum layers.
+Each qubit consists of two layers of aluminum with different thicknesses, which overlap in the capacitor pads and at the Josephson junction.
+The junction leads consist of only one layer of aluminum, one lead being thick and the other thin.
 In all qubits, we choose the thick layer to be 100~nm to approach the bulk gap value $\Delta_{\mathrm{bulk}}$ and allow us to select over a wide range of gap differences $\delta\Delta$.
 For ``weakly gap engineered'' qubits, we choose 30~nm for the thin layer.
 This thickness targets a gap difference of around 5~GHz, substantially lower than the qubit energy for standard operating parameters.
 This gap difference also allows us to flux-tune qubits to explore the regimes with qubit frequencies both above and below resonance with the gap difference.
 For ``strongly gap engineered'' qubits, we choose 15~nm for the thin layer, which targets a gap difference of around 12~GHz, well above the maximum qubit frequency.